Kymberly Williams-Evans, MA

 A: Why don’t you just hire a proxy to do your exercise activities?
 Save your knees for dancing at parties and asking forgiveness.

 K: You know, I have to agree with Alexandra.
-Party on with protected and braced knees!
+Or party on with a rehab program you can buy for leeetle dollahs: Fix My Knee Pain.

 Readers: If you have knee pain that affects your workouts, how do you deal with it?